-The Dean of Students can advise a student, or friends of a student, who has been sexually assaulted of all support services available as well as provide counsel concerning how to pursue charges of misconduct through the college judicial system.
+The Dean of Students can advise a student, or friends of a student, who has been sexually assaulted of all support services available as well as provide counsel concerning how to pursue charges of misconduct through the university judicial system.

 Reporting to the Police

-If the assault occurs on College property, it should be reported to the Campus Police.
+If the assault occurs on university property, it should be reported to the Campus Police.
 Assaults which occur off-campus should be reported to the appropriate jurisdiction (usually Williamsburg, James City County, or York County Police).